choulab/lab-website/content/authors/caroline/_index.md

 ---
 # Display name
-title: Sophia Ly
+title: Caroline Switkowski

 # Username (this should match the folder name)
 authors:
-- Sophia
+- Caroline

 # Is this the primary user of the site?
 superuser: false